 In 2016, David Pike and other church members purchased all of the assets and proprietary rights from the original non-profit through a corporation he started.
 Today, he maintains a residence at Little Bethlehem and hopes to preserve his father’s legacy.

-Thanks for reading.
-For more photos of Little Bethlehem and many other locations check out my book, Abandoned Georgia: Traveling the Backroads.
-Would you like to support Abandoned Southeast?
-Please consider making a donation or signing up for the mailing list on the main page.
-You can also follow me on Facebook, Instagram, and Twitter.
+For more photos of Little Bethlehem and many other locations across Georgia check out my book, Abandoned Georgia: Traveling the Backroads.